The History of Octagon Homes and Octagonal Structures

 Topsider's unique octagonal homes permit 360 degree views making them very popular in vacation and scenic destinations, such as on the beach or the side of a mountain.
 They adapt to the terrain and climate of almost any building site and can be built on a wide range of foundation types, including pedestals, pilings, basements, slab and crawl-spaces.
 These octagonal designs are ideal for residential areas, retirement homes, home additions and more.
 To learn more about Topsider and to view their online house plans click HERE.

+Top Quality.
 Efficient to Build.

 Topsider Homes are higher quality, easier and more efficient to build than most conventional home designs, modular homes or log homes.